 Where can I learn more?

-You can read more about the combined contraceptive pill on the NHS website.
+You can read more on the NHS website about the progestogen-only pill and the combined contraceptive pill.

 You can find more information specifically for transgender and non-binary people on the FSRH website.